ALIENHHY/ALIENHHY.github.io/_pages/Others.md

 * I like sports, especially basketball and badminton!
 * I like outdoor activities like fishing and hiking!
 * I enjoy table games, such as billiards, mahjong, and other board games！
-* I enjoy listening to music, especially folk songs, but I'm not very good at singing.
+* I enjoy listening to music, especially folk songs, but I'm not good at singing.

 Robotics
 ======